Merging and concatenating data frames

 bokeh.io.show(p)

-Apparently Frog III consistently packs a powerful punch, er…. tongue.
+Apparently Frog III consistently packs a powerful punch, er…. tongue, for its body weight.

 Computing environment